Inter-city rail

 Inter-city rail services are express trains that run services that connect cities over longer distances than commuter or regional trains.
-They include rail services that are neither short-distance commuter rail trains within one city area nor slow regional rail trains stopping at all stations and covering local journeys only.
-An inter-city train is typically an express train with limited stops and comfortable carriages to serve long-distance travel.
+They include rail services that are neither short-distance commuter rail trains within a single city area nor slow regional rail trains that stop at every station and serve only local journeys.
+An intercity train is typically an express train with limited stops and comfortable carriages for long-distance travel.

 Inter-city rail sometimes provides international services.
-This is most prevalent in Europe because of the proximity of its 50 countries to a 10,180,000-square-kilometre (3,930,000-square-mile) area.
+This is most prevalent in Europe because of the proximity of its 50 countries to a 10,180,000-square-kilometer (3,930,000-square-mile) area.
 Eurostar and EuroCity are examples.
-In many European countries, the word InterCity or Inter-City is an official brand name for a network of regular-interval and relatively long-distance train services that meet certain criteria of speed and comfort.
+In many European countries, the word InterCity or Inter-City is an official brand name for a network of regular-interval, relatively long-distance train services that meet certain criteria for speed and comfort.
 That use of the term appeared in the United Kingdom in the 1960s and has been widely imitated.